About Novelist Djuna Shellam

 Q. What inspires you to get out of bed each day?

-A. Curiosity and another day on this side of the grass.
+A. Curiosity and the opportunity to spend another day on this side of the grass.

 error: Content is protected !!